Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

    | WORDPRESS_MULTISITE_TYPE | subdirectory |
    | CUSTOM_DOMAIN | <custom_domain>   |

-Custom domian integration is an optional configuration for subdirectory based multisite.
-Your can run the website under default domian that gets created as part of WordPress site creation or Azure Front Door endpoint if the site is integrated with Azure Front Door.
+Custom domain integration is an optional configuration for subdirectory based multisite.
+If you do not add it, your multisite will be configured with the default App Service domain, or with Azure Front Door endpoint, if the site is integrated with Azure Front Door.

-If you plan to configure your website with custom domain then follow these steps: [Map existing custom DNS name - Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain?tabs=root%2Cazurecli)
+If you plan to configure your website with custom domain then follow these steps to add custom domain to App Service: [Map existing custom DNS name - Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain?tabs=root%2Cazurecli).
+Or, if you have integrated Azure Front Door, then you must map custom domain to Azure Front Door by following these steps: [How to add a custom domain - Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-add-custom-domain).

 ### Subdomain-based multisite
 In a subdomain-based multisite configuration, additional sites are structured as subdomains of the main domain.
 For instance, if the main domain is _contoso.com_, the individual sub-sites would be set up as _site1.contoso.com_, _site2.contoso.com_, and so on.